solomonedenyi1-cmyk/whatsapp-ai/DEPLOYMENT.md

 Important data to backup:

-- `config.json` - AI configuration
+- `config.json` - AI configuration (mounted from host in Docker)
 - `data/` - Conversation and analytics data
 - `sessions/` - WhatsApp session data
 - `.env` - Environment configuration

+**Note**: For Docker deployments, `config.json` is stored on the host system and mounted into the container, making it easy to backup and edit.

 Backup script example: